Come grow with us in the US in Thailand in China in Korea in the Philippines in Taiwan in Hong Kong

 Accessories, Components, and Consumables

 Under Decree 98/2021, article 1, point 2d, accessories to medical equipment do not need to seek registration in Vietnam.
 Manufacturers can still choose to separately register the accessories or consumables in accordance with their classification but applications with accessories or components included with the main unit will be rejected.
 Unless the product’s accessories or consumables are readily available on the market from third parties, Asia Actual recommends registering all key accessories/components separately to ensure customers maintain access to the items they need to operate the main medical device unit.
 Additionally, there are tax benefits to registering the components as medical devices incur a VAT tax of 5% while non-medical equipment is 10%.

 Software Will to Be Regulated

-At this time, software is considered a medical device but will not be regulated and does not need to seek registration in Vietnam.
+At this time, software is considered a medical device and will require registration in Vietnam.

 8. The provisions of this Decree on classification, grant of free-sale registration numbers and announcement of eligibility for trading are not applied to: